France-ioi/bebras-platform/README.AWS.md

 *Configuration*, *Software Configuration* and modify *Document root* to respectively `/contestInterface` and `/teacherInterface`.

-Configure your config.json to access your rds database and upload your files to the application.
+Configure your `config_local.php` to access your rds database and upload your files to the application.

 Important: if you use auto-scaling, you'll experience trouble unless you follow